Telemedicine & Remote Care

 Telemedicine services provided through Thryvera are not billable to Medicare, Medicaid, or private insurance plans, and you agree not to submit claims for reimbursement.

-- contact a provider promptly if side effects occur, and
+- •Contact a provider promptly if side effects occur

 You may withdraw your telemedicine consent at any time by contacting support@thryvera.com.
 Withdrawal does not affect care already provided but may limit your ability to continue using Thryvera.